-Vilamoura is a holiday destination for the whole family and one of the best activities for entertaining teenagers (and adults!) is a trip to one of the water parks.
-These vast water parks offer gravity defying flumes, colossal rubber ring rides and near vertical slides – all perfect if you are an adrenaline junkie.
+Vilamoura is a holiday destination for the whole family and one of the best activities to entertain teenagers (and adults!) is a trip to one of the insane water parks.
+These vast waterparks offer gravity-defying flumes, colossal rubber ring rides and near vertical slides – all perfect if you are an adrenaline junkie.

 (links opens new window)

-• 3 hour caves/coastline tour €26/€17 (adult/child)
+• 3-hour caves/coastline tour €26/€17 (adult/child)

 • 2 hour Dolphin tour €35/€25 (adult/child)

-• 3 hour deep sea fishing (20-30m) for snapper, mackerel, grouper €35/€25 (adult/child)
+• 3-hour deep sea fishing (20-30m) for snapper, mackerel, grouper €35/€25 (adult/child)

 Loule is a charming and traditional Portuguese market town that makes for an enjoyable day trip from Vilamoura.
-Loule has a pretty daily market (except Sunday) that is housed in a North African inspired covered market, while the pretty cobbled backstreets are filled with quaint house and small shops.
-Loule has a distinctively Portuguese ambience, with locals socialising in open air cafes, women gossiping in doorways and old men sat all day on the same bench – Loule is wholly different from Vilamoura.
-For a guide to Loule please click here.
+Loule has an authentic daily market (except Sundays) that is housed in a North African inspired covered market, and there are stalls selling handicrafts, local produce and fresh fish.

-Zoomarine is wonderful marine park that specialises in dolphins, marine life and topical birds.
-In the marine park there is a diverse selection of activities including dolphin shows, aquariums, and a good water park with slides, wave pools and rapids.
+Zoomarine is a wonderful marine park that specialises in dolphins, marine life and tropical birds.
+In the marine park, there is a diverse selection of activities including dolphin shows, aquariums, and a decent waterpark with slides, wave pools and rapids.

-Day trip to Faro
+Related articles: Faro guide - Day trip to Faro

-There is an excellent go karting circuit at Almancil Karting, whose course is a scaled down version of the F1 course in Rio.
-The karts are fast, the track is good and the whole experience is great fun.
+There is an excellent go-karting circuit at Almancil Karting, whose course is a scaled-down version of the F1 course in Rio.
+The karts are fast (390cc or 200cc), the track is good, and the whole experience is great fun.
 Prices are €15 (10minutes - 200cc) or €25 (10 minutes - 390cc), and further information can be found on their website: http://www.kartingalgarve.com/karting-almancil-eng.html

-The go karts in Vilamoura are fats!
+The go karts in Vilamoura are fast!

 The Cerro da Vila is a 1st century Roman Villa that is on the edge of the marina complex and contains an interesting museum.
 Few of the ruins are much higher than ground level, with most being excavated, but there are still beautiful mosaics patterns and images, mainly of fish.
 The entrance fee is only €3.